Mariners mark Daniel Vogelbach’s mammoth homer with a cone and caution tape

-It’s not quite the single red painted seat in the sea of green of Fenway Park’s right field seating area.
-That bright red marker commemorates Ted Williams’ legendary blast on June 9, 1946, which is said to be the longest in the stadium’s storied history, reportedly measuring 502 feet.
+It’s not quite the single red-painted seat in the sea of green of Fenway Park’s right-field seating area.
+That bright red marker commemorates Ted Williams’ legendary blast June 9, 1946, which is said to be the longest in the stadium’s storied history, reportedly measuring 502 feet.

-But Mariners players and coaching staff decided to jokingly commemorate Daniel Vogelbach’s towering two-run homer into the third deck of T-Mobile Park in Monday night’s 6-2 victory over the Rangers that snapped a six-game losing streak.
+But Mariners players and coaching staff decided to jokingly commemorate Daniel Vogelbach’s towering two-run homer into the third deck of T-Mobile Park in the 6-2 victory Monday night over the Rangers that snapped a six-game losing streak.

-A bright orange cone was placed on the first row seat of section 310 where the ball landed with yellow “caution” tape wrapped around the seat and marking off the area.
+A bright orange cone with yellow “caution” tape wrapped around the seat marking off the area was placed on the first-row seat of section 310 where the ball landed

-“You might want to take a look when you get out there,” manager Scott Servais said.
+“You might want to take a look when you get out there,” Seattle manager Scott Servais said.
 “You gotta have some fun, right?”

 It was just the third time a player hit a home run into the third deck of right field in the stadium’s history.
-Mo Vaughn was the first player to do it in back on Sept.
+Mo Vaughn was the first to do it Sept.
 24, 1999.
-While playing for the Angels, Vaughn hit a solo blast off Gil Meche into the third deck.
-Carlos Delgado became the second player to accomplish the feat, launching a 1-0 fastball from Arthur Rhodes into the third deck for a two-run homer.
+While playing for the Angels, Vaughn hit a solo blast off Gil Meche.
+Carlos Delgado became the second player to accomplish the feat, launching a 1-0 fastball from Arthur Rhodes for a two-run homer.

-Vogelbach’s came on a 3-2 curveball from Jose LeClerc in the seventh inning.
+Vogelbach’s came on a 3-2 curveball from Jose Leclerc in the seventh inning.
 And it was not just impressive, but important.
-It stretched a 3-2 lead into a 5-2 lead and helped the Mariners get a much needed victory.
+It stretched a 3-2 lead into a 5-2 advantage and helped the Mariners get a much needed victory.

-Unfortunately, MLB Statcast was down leaguewide last night, so there is no distance or exit velocity measurements.
-Given that he pulled it directly down the right field line and over the foul pole, the distance wouldn’t be as far as some might expect.
-Guesses ranged between 420-450 feet.
-The height needed to the ball into that area is also difficult to achieve.
+Unfortunately, MLB Statcast was down league-wide Monday night, so there are no distance or exit velocity measurements.
+Given that he pulled it directly down the right-field line and over the foul pole, the distance wouldn’t be as far as some might expect.
+Guesses ranged between 420 to 450 feet.
+The height needed to the ball into that area also is difficult to achieve.

-Vogelbach hit one into the third deck in batting practice before Monday’s game and does it enough in the practice sessions that his teammates aren’t surprised.
+Vogelbach hit one into the third deck in batting practice before the game Monday and does it enough in the practice sessions that his teammates aren’t surprised.

 “He’s got a pretty good idea of what he’s doing at the plate,” Servais said.
 “The one thing he’s able to do in his swing, we like the term that he can “ride balls out.”
 He’s on plane for a long time in the strike zone.
 When he is on time, he’s got big power.
 He’s pretty strong.
 He’s huge and put together.”